Electro-Optics

 Directed readings in electro-optics areas to be arranged and approved by the chair of the student's advisory committee and the program director.

-Special topics in electro-optics not covered in regular courses.
+Special topics in photonics not covered in regular course offerings.
 Course sections arranged and approved by the chair of the student's advisory committee and program director.

 EOP 699.
 PhD Dissertation.
 1-15 Hours